felix2000jp/spring-application-template/README.md

 This job is dependent on [Build and Test](#build-and-test).

 It downloads the JAR file artifact and build a docker image with it.
-After building the image it pushes it to the docker registry and uploads an artifact with the image to be used in the next stage.
+After building the image it pushes it to the docker registry.
 This step is configured to only actually push the image to the registry when it is running on main branch to avoid cluttering the registry.

 #### Scan the image

 This job is dependent on [Build and Push](#build-and-push).

-This steps downloads the docker image artifact uploaded in the last step and runs a trivy scan on it.
+This step runs a trivy scan on the git repository.
 The results are then uploaded to the GitHub security tab.
-Merges are blocked if results are found with medium or higher severity as well as any errors warnings.

 #### Deploy the Application